Latest Mason Alert

 • If you are unable to find shelter, lie down flat and cover your head with your hands.

-Tornado & Severe Weather
+Download the Tornado & Severe Weather guide to learn more.

 Workplace and On Campus Violence